Real Twistings are 2-Line Bundles: Super 2-line bundles over graded Lie groupoids

-\begin{remark} If $\phi$ is trivial (i.e., $\phi=1$), we also just write $\stwoLineBdl(\Gamma)$, and by inspection, we observe that this reproduces the homotopy limit construction \cref{homotopy-limit-equivariance}, i.e., the canonical definition of super 2-line bundles over Lie groupoids.
-In particular, when $\Gamma=X_{dis}$ is a smooth manifold, we have a canonical equivalence of bicategories
+\begin{Remark} If $\phi$ is trivial (i.e., $\phi=1$), we also just write $\stwoLineBdl(\Gamma)$, and by inspection, we observe that this reproduces the homotopy limit construction~\eqref{homotopy-limit-equivariance}, i.e., the canonical definition of super 2-line bundles over Lie groupoids.
+In particular, when $\Gamma=X_{\rm dis}$ is a~smooth manifold, we have a~canonical equivalence of bicategories $ \stwoLineBdl(X_{\rm dis})\cong \stwoLineBdl(X)$, i.e., we reproduce the bicategory of super 2-line bundles over $X$ described in Section~\ref{section-super-2-line-bundles}. \end{Remark}